Free FAFSA Guide

-The IRS Data Retrieval Tool typically becomes available the first Sunday in February and may be used 3 weeks after filing the federal income tax return electronically and 6-8 weeks after filing a paper federal income tax return.
-If a balance is owed on the federal income tax return, there may be a delay in the availability of the IRS Data Retrieval Tool.
+The IRS DRT may be used to complete the initial FAFSA or to update the information on the FAFSA after the student and/or parent’s federal income tax returns have been filed.
+The IRS DRT may be used 3 weeks after filing the federal income tax return electronically and 11 weeks after filing a paper federal income tax return.
+If a balance is owed on the federal income tax return, there may be a delay in the availability of the IRS DRT.

-Using the IRS Data Retrieval Tool may reduce the likelihood of the student’s FAFSA being selected for verification.
+Using the IRS DRT may reduce the likelihood of the student’s FAFSA being selected for verification.
 This will save the student and family time and hassle.
 Any data element that is copied from a federal income tax return as filed with the Internal Revenue Service (IRS) without modification will not be subject to verification.
 Some colleges and universities require their students to use the IRS Data Retrieval Tool because it reduces the number of FAFSAs that must be verified by the school.

-If a taxpayer does not use the IRS Data Retrieval Tool and the student’s FAFSA is selected for verification, the taxpayer will be required to complete IRS Form 4506-T, Request for Transcript of Tax Return.
+If a taxpayer does not use the IRS DRT and the student’s FAFSA is selected for verification, the taxpayer will be required to complete IRS Form 4506-T, Request for Transcript of Tax Return.
 Since it can take up to 30 days to process this form, it is best to request the tax transcript online or by calling 1-800-908-9946.
 It is no longer acceptable to provide the school with a photocopy of the income tax return, as some families were supplying colleges with a fake copy of their federal income tax returns.
 The U.S. Department of Education now requires that the tax transcript come directly from the IRS to prevent this type of fraud.